How Firms Chase Profit

 Think of it as the business equivalent of Goldilocks - not too much, not too little, just right.

-Abnormal Profit: The Sweet Spot
+Abnormal Profit in IB Economics: The Sweet Spot

 Also called supernormal profit or economic profit, this is when a firm earns more than just the bare minimum to survive.